delta-io/delta/protocol_rfcs/managed-commits.md

 `commit-owner`s are encouraged to backfill the commits frequently.
 This has several advantages:
 1. Filesystem-based Delta implementations may only understand backfilled commits, and frequent backfill allows them to access the most recent table snapshots.
-2. Frequent backfilling minimizes the chance of data loss in case the `commit-owner` loses its state due to some failover/issue.
+2. Frequent backfilling minimizes the impact to readers in case the `commit-owner` is unavailable or loses state.
 3. Some maintenance operations (such as checkpoints, log compaction, and metadata cleanup) can be performed only on the backfilled part of the table.
 Refer to the [Maintenance operations on managed-commit tables](#maintenance-operations-on-managed-commit-tables) section for more details.

-The commit-owner may also expose an API to backfill the commits.
+The commit-owner also needs to expose an API to backfill the commits.
 This will allow clients to ask the commit-owner to backfill the commits if needed in order to do some maintenance operations.

 ## Converting an existing filesystem based table to managed-commit table
 In order for a commit-owner to successfully take over an existing filesystem-based Delta table, the following invariants must hold:
-- The commit-owner must agree to take ownership of the table, by ratifying a proposed commit that would install it.
+- The commit-owner must agree to take ownership of the table, by accepting a proposed commit that would install it.
 This essentially follows the normal commit protocol, except…
 - The commit-owner and client must both recognize that the ownership change only officially takes effect when the ownership-change is successfully backfilled.
 Unlike the backfill of a normal commit, this ownership-change backfill must be atomic because it is also a filesystem-based commit that potentially races with other filesystem-based commit attempts.